-No 1 for home use are definitely portable poles held in place by the pressure that does not require permanent fixing.
+- No 1 for home use is definitely portable poles held in place by the pressure that does not require permanent fixing.
 The pressure is distributed to the ceiling and on the floor to create a stable pole.
-Don't worry -they are very safe - you just need to make sure the pole is installed correctly.
-They can be easily and quickly removed, require no ladders, drills or screws and cause no to minimal damage.
+Don’t worry –they are very safe – you just need to make sure the pole is installed correctly.
+They can be easily and quickly removed, require no ladders, drills, or screws, and cause no to minimal damage.

 Pole diameter (thickness):

-In general - the smaller is the diameter, the easier is to grip with your hands but more difficult to grip with your legs.
+In general – the smaller the diameter, the easier it is to grip with your hands, but the more difficult it is to grip with your legs.

 - Fairly good both hand and leg grip, unless you have very small hands.